hcaumo/Ripple/README.md

 1. **Setup AWS Environment**

-   Ensure you have an AWS account and the AWS CLI configured.
+   Ensure you have an AWS account.
 Install necessary tools and create required IAM roles and policies.
 Make sure to set all necessary authorizations in IAM for the Lambda functions to read and write to DynamoDB and interact with other services.

 2. **Deploy DynamoDB**